 These articles usually cite the Alzheimer’s Association as the source; but, the Alzheimer’s Association never said this.
 Unfortunately, this kind of inaccurate reporting needlessly increases public anxiety about a topic — Alzheimer’s — that many seniors already worry about.

-What the Alzheimer’s Association actually said in their 2013 annual report, “Alzheimer’s Disease Facts and Figures,” was:
+Beginning in 2013, what the Alzheimer’s Association actually says in their annual report, “Alzheimer’s Disease Facts and Figures,” is:

 or another dementia“